TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

 Options:
 ========

+..  _FilesProcessor-if:

-..  t3-data-processor-files:: if
+..  confval:: if

     :Required: false
-    :type: :ref:`if` condition
+    :Data type: :ref:`if` condition
     :default: ''

-    Only if the condition is met the data processor is executed.
+    Only, if the condition is met the data processor is executed.

+..  _FilesProcessor-references:

-..  t3-data-processor-files:: references
+..  confval:: references

     :Required: false
-    :type: string (comma separated integers), :ref:`stdWrap`
+    :Data type: :ref:`data-type-string` (comma-separated integers) / :ref:`stdWrap`
     :default: ''
     :Example: '1,303,42'